 A listing of faculty members and their research areas and publications is available on the department website: www.botany.hawaii.edu.
 Applications for admission and opportunities for financial aid and support are available upon request.

-At the time of application, three letters of recommendation from persons who can appraise the student's aptitude for advanced work are required.
+At the time of application, three letters of recommendation from persons who can appraise the student’s aptitude for advanced work are required.
 In their statement of objectives; applicants should identify a specific area of study within botany: conservation, ecology, ethnobotany, general botany, marine botany, systematics/evolution, or whole plant biology.
 Minimum curriculum requirements for each track are available at the department website.
 Applicants will be evaluated for their level of preparation and potential to successfully complete their proposed plan of study.
-Application deadlines are January 15 for fall semester.
+The application deadline is December 15 for the following fall semester.
 Normally, teaching assistantships are available for the beginning of fall semester, but openings may occur mid-year.

 MS and PhD students are admitted to candidacy when they have successfully completed any requirements and pre-program deficiencies identified by their committee and after they have demonstrated the ability to collect, analyze, integrate, and communicate scientific information effectively in the English language.

 Because scientific findings are typically presented orally as well as in writing, all students must gain and demonstrate proficiency in the presentation of seminars.
 Students must complete BOT 610 to satisfy this requirement.
 In addition, MS Plan A and PhD students must present two public seminars: first, outlining the background of a research problem and the student’s proposed research program; and second, at the conclusion of their program, describing the research results and conclusions.
 The latter seminar also includes a final examination by the thesis or dissertation committee.
 The final examination for the MS Plan B students includes the presentation of a public seminar summarizing the results of one of their directed research studies.